Serotonin releasing agent: Selectivities and serotonin increases

 A number of somewhat selective SRAs have been well-studied, for instance fenfluramine and meta-chlorophenylpiperazine (mCPP).
 Although fenfluramine and mCPP are efficacious SRAs, they are also highly potent agonists of serotonin 5-HT_{2} receptors, including of the serotonin 5-HT_{2A}, 5-HT_{2B}, and particularly 5-HT_{2C} receptors.
 Direct activation of serotonin receptors such as the serotonin 5-HT_{2C} receptor with fenfluramine has been shown to be therapeutically relevant in humans, as dexfenfluramine produces appetite suppressant effects even when its serotonin release is blocked by concomitant treatment with the selective serotonin reuptake inhibitor (SSRI) fluoxetine.
-Similarly, mCPP is an extremely potent agonist of the serotonin 5-HT_{2C} receptor and produces robust effects thought to be 5-HT_{2C} receptor-mediated in in animals and humans, such as anxiety and panic.
+Similarly, mCPP is an extremely potent agonist of the serotonin 5-HT_{2C} receptor and produces robust effects thought to be 5-HT_{2C} receptor-mediated in animals and humans, such as anxiety and panic.
 In addition to serotonin receptor agonism, fenfluramine is also a norepinephrine releasing agent with several-fold lower potency compared to serotonin release.
 As such, the serotonin 5-HT_{2} receptor agonism and other actions of these agents may modify their effects, and a fully selective SRA could produce very different effects.

-The 2-aminoindane MMAI, and certain cathinones, have increased selectivity for serotonin release compaired to fenfluramine and mCPP.
+The 2-aminoindane MMAI, and certain cathinones, have increased selectivity for serotonin release compared to fenfluramine and mCPP.
 Chlorphentermine is also notable in being a highly selective SRA, including having negligible activity as an agonist of all three of the serotonin 5-HT_{2} receptors.
 4-Methylthioamphetamine (4-MTA) was originally described as a selective SRA, but was subsequently found to efficiently induce dopamine release as well, and is also known to act as a potent monoamine oxidase A (MAO-A) inhibitor.
 MMA has been found to act as a highly selective SRA, but has also been reported to produce psychedelic-like effects in both animals and humans.

 SRAs achieve far greater increases in serotonin levels than SRIs and have substantially more robust of effects, both in animals and in terms of subjective effects in humans.
 Whereas the SSRI fluoxetine can increase serotonin levels in the hypothalamus in rats by up to 4-fold, the SRA dexfenfluramine can increase serotonin levels as much as 9- to 16-fold or more.
 Relatedly, genetic ablation of the serotonin transporter (SERT), which results in complete loss of SERT-mediated serotonin reuptake, is associated with 4- to 6-fold elevations in brain serotonin levels.
 SRIs produce subtle interoceptive cues that are difficult for animals to recognize in drug discrimination testing, whereas SRAs produce robust cues that are easily recognized and learned.